(Image source: https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/tony-hoare/images/hoare%20main.jpg )

-The Paper Everyone Forgot — Almost
+The Foundation Everyone Forgot — Almost

 He wasn’t thinking about objects sending messages to each other.
 He was thinking about something much simpler: data with a type tag, and code that switches on that tag.
+Example (Pascal-style Variant Record):

 What He Actually Proposed